redis/redis-rb/README.md

 ## Timeouts

 The client allows you to configure connect, read, and write timeouts.
+Starting in version 5.0, the default for each is 1.
+Before that, it was 5.
 Passing a single `timeout` option will set all three values:

 ```ruby